 There are also many ways you can practice preventative mental health care on your own.

-How can you resolve to improve your mental health?
+How can you improve your mental health?

 - Get enough sleep

 - Pay attention to your feelings

 - Accept yourself, imperfections and all

 - Only try to change yourself, not others

 - Ask for help; you’re not superman or superwoman

 - Spend less time in front of electronics